daniloribeiro00/boilerplate-electron-react-typescript-startup-background/README.md

 - #### Installation on Linux / Instalação no Linux:

-    To ensure the application to work correctly, follow these the installation steps below:
+    To ensure the application to work correctly, follow the installation steps below:

     Para que todas as funções da aplicação funcionem corretamente, realize a instalação conforme os passos abaixo: